rcardin/rcardin.github.io/_drafts/resolve-me-implicitly.markdown

 def mul(x: Int, y: Int) = x * y
 {% endhighlight %}

-We can refactor this function into a new one, that takes only one parameter and return a new function.
+We can refactor this function into a new one, that takes only one parameter and returns a new function.

 {% highlight scala %}
 def mulOneAtTime(x: Int) = (y: Int) => x * y
 {% endhighlight %}

-To multiply to integers you have to call the last function in the following way.
+To multiply two integers you have to call the last function in the following way.

 {% highlight scala %}
 mulOneAtTime(7)(6) // Returns 42
 {% endhighlight %}

-We said the function `mulOneAtTime` is the curryfication of the original function `mul`.
+We said the function `mulOneAtTime` is equal to the curried function of the original function `mul`.

 > In mathematics and computer science, currying is the technique of translating the evaluation of a function that takes multiple arguments (or a tuple of arguments) into evaluating a sequence of functions, each with a single argument.